fuzzlove/Downgrade-Checker-iOS/README.md

 macOS (for native notifications via osascript)

 Usage
-python3 downgrade_checker.py
+1. python3 downgrade_checker.py

-Select the iPhone models you want to monitor
+2. Select the iPhone models you want to monitor

-Leave it running
+3. Leave it running

-Get notified when a downgrade becomes available
+4. Get notified when a downgrade becomes available

-Data Source
+Data Source:
 Firmware & signing status provided by IPSW.me API

 Disclaimer